Getting Started

 C source code files which you can compile using the Espressif ESP-IDF toolchain.

-Important: We have provided instructions suitable for both the ESP32 and the newer ESP32-S3 chips.
+Important: We provide instructions suitable for both the ESP32 and the newer ESP32-S3 chips.
 Make sure to follow the correct instructions for the chip that you’re using.

 Get started as follows: